jitterted/tdd-game/tasklist.md

     * [X] Display choices available: Discard or Play
     * [X] Handle Discard (only from Hand)
     * [X] Handle Play

+## Add Player Support
+* [ ] "log in" to Game system: takes a player name, returns player number and a base url (e.g., /api/game/player/0)
+    * [ ] If no game exists, starts new game -- become 1st player
+    * [ ] If game exists, connect to existing game -- become 2nd player

 # Game Master View